software-mansion/protostar/website/docs/tutorials/08-cairo-1-support/01-project-initialization.md

 ## Cairo 1 modules

-In order to understand how to create Cairo 1.0 modules, we need to talk about `cairo_project.toml` and `lib.cairo` purpose.
+In order to understand how to create Cairo 1.0 modules, we need to talk about the purpose of `cairo_project.toml` and `lib.cairo`.
 ### Project defaults
 #### 1. `cairo_project.toml`
-It is needed for definition of crate roots, so the places where `lib.cairo` files are located
+It is needed for the definition of crate roots, which are the places where `lib.cairo` files are located.

-Content of the default `cairo_project.toml` contains only definition of `src` crate
+The default `cairo_project.toml` file contains only the definition of the `src` crate
 ```toml
 [crate_roots]
 src = "."